SurrealNumber/CoreTitleInheritance/readme.txt

 #T # <- make it into title format
 \n <- standard new line
 $REFERENCE$ <- way to reference another localization entry

+No idea how to change localization based on game rule.
+Will table for now.
+Possibly change over core limit warning text to say your instead of your character's name What if the dejure parent is core, but not for you?

+Looking into decision gui/localization: start_hunt_decision:0 "Call Hunt" start_hunt_decision_tooltip:1 "A [hunt|E] will be held"
+start_hunt_decision_desc:0 "#F The untamed wilds are calling, and all manner of beasts are awaiting my spear and arrow!#!" start_hunt_decision_go_on_hunt:1 "You go on a #V Hunt#! in one of the baronies of your realm" start_hunt_decision_tt_header:0 "A successful Hunt will:" start_hunt_decision_prestige:1 "You may get opportunities to increase your [prestige|E]" start_hunt_decision_stress:0 "#P    Reduce your [stress|E]#!" start_hunt_decision_stress_lazy:0 "#N You will not lose [stress|E] since you are [GetTrait('lazy').GetName( GetPlayer )]#!" start_hunt_decision_confirm:0 "Sound the horn!"
+^in localization file.
+Decision is start_hung_decision^

+decision:
+Call Hunt on left with Reversed subset of image on right

+tooltip:
+Call Hunt
+a BLUE{Hunt} will be held

+Decision Window:
+Call Hunt <-fancy font center of top image (most likely one defined in decision) <- full width of window greyish-small-minor-text{The untamed wilds are calling, and all manner of beasts are awaiting my spear and arrow}
+new boxlike thing 1
+new boxlike thing 2
+Effects - centered title like
+several blank lines

+* You go on a WHITE{Hunt} in one of the baronies of your realm
+* You lose {stress loss image} 30 BLUE{Stress}
+* You may get opportunities to increase your BLUE{Prestige}
+one blank line
+{red exclaimation mark in circle}ITALICS{RED{Call Hunt will be unavailable for} WHITE{5 years}}
+end of box like thing 2
+lots of blank
+end of box like thing 1
+centered
+Cost:{gold icon} 67
+Button with text {Sound the horn!}
+notify when available box.

+Interpretation:
+key is reused heavily
+desc goies wher it showed up in window
+#X text# applies an effect to text
+custom tooltip is constructed in decision